vectordotdev/vector/website/docs/reference/sources/docker.md

 ### timestamp

-The timestamp extracted from the Docker log event.
+The UTC timestamp extracted from the Docker log event.

 </Field>